tnevrlka-test/single-container-app/README.md

 Skip steps 1 and 2 if you are using a staging or managed stone soup instance

-  1. Bootstrap your cluster       `./hack/bootstrap-cluster.sh preview  `
+  1. Bootstrap your cluster using       `./hack/bootstrap-cluster.sh preview  `
-  2. Create a project for your app `oc new-project demo`
+  2. Create a project for your app. `oc new-project demo`

+If you are using a managed stone soup install start here.

   3. Create an Application with the following yaml
 ```
 apiVersion: appstudio.redhat.com/v1alpha1